-As far as covering them, have enough lose material or straw to cover them at about 4" to 6" between layers.
-Just cover them up with more straw as the potatoes develop and season goes on as they need it.
+As far as covering them, have enough loose material or straw to cover them at about 4" to 6" between layers.
+Just cover them up with more straw as the potatoes develop and as the season progresses, as needed.

-Straw is usually the best organic material to use because its texture allows it to be looser, which helps keep the soil temperature cooler; an advantageous for potatoes.
+Straw is usually the best organic material to use because its texture allows it to be looser, which helps keep the soil temperature cooler, which is advantageous for potatoes.

 In contained areas like a cage or tires, do the same, although it will obviously be limited to how many plantings or hills you want to make.